EduardoRebollar/Oxy-Survey/README.md

 # OxySurvery
-This project is a survery for Oxy's marketing team!
+This is the finished project about a survery for Oxy's marketing team!